minijax/minijax/minijax-examples/minijax-example-json/README.md

 As with the Hello World example, let's start with the Maven pom.xml.

-In addition to "minijax-core", we add one new dependency:
+In addition to "minijax-undertow", we add one new dependency:

 ```xml
 <dependency>